 Attend a vigil

 Our Lady of Guadalupe is an important part of Mexican identity and is celebrated by Mexicans all over the world.
 If you’re Catholic or have Mexican family members or friends, consider attending a vigil.
 The night before the Feast Day, the Mexican community gather in a circle outside a church, reciting prayers and recounting the story of the appearance of Mary to Juan Diego.
 After completing prayer, they move into the church and sing songs in celebration of Our Lady of Guadalupe.
+If you can find a festival or parade nearby, make sure to attend it.
+Music, costumes, dances, and feasts are the best way to celebrate.

 Learn about Juan Diego